Euro zone bond yields fall again; focus remains on virus, policy measures

 Analysts are also expecting the release of the tax intake forecast of the German government's tax experts.
 Germany's federal and state governments are likely to get about 100 billion euros less in tax revenues this year than previously estimated and the deficit is likely to reach 300 billion euros by 2024, the newspaper Bild reported on Monday.

 No increase in taxes or contributions are being planned to finance the costs of dealing with the coronavirus, Chancellor Angela Merkel said on Wednesday.
-Merkel also said that Germany would act wisely in response to the court ruling against the ECB's flagship stimulus program and would use the decision as an impetus to drive closer eurozone economic policy coordination.
+Merkel also said that Germany would act wisely in response to the court ruling against the ECB's flagship stimulus program and would use the decision as impetus to drive closer euro zone economic policy coordination.

 ECB policymaker Luis de Guindos is also scheduled to speak later in the session and is expected to reiterate the message that the ECB is ready to provide more stimulus if necessary.
 In the primary market, Ireland sold 1.5 billion euros of nine and 30-year bonds in an auction on Thursday.